azhenxuan/help/README.md

 ### User Feedback (Form we sent out [here](docs/Usability Testing.pdf))

 User testing was really helpful not only in identifying bugs in our app, but also helped us focus on features that were important to the users.
-However, due to time constraints, not all of their suggestions could be incorporated into the app.
+We are also extremely grateful to Professor Kan Min-Yen for his help with testing our application.

 One major bugfix was only discovered when we realised that some students were unable to view their modules through our app.
 Through our error logs, we